spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 Welcome to neuroimaging, where data is not only rare, but also massive[^1].

-Many have stood up to challenge this lack of data by inventing methods to generate synthetic data -- SynthSeg, SynthStrip, Synth, etc. They work[^n], but
+Many have stood up to challenge this lack of data by inventing methods to generate synthetic data -- SynthSeg, SynthStrip, Synth, etc. They work really well[^2], but it has

 <p align="center">.
 <p align="center">.